iBant-Capstone/source-code/README.md

 | [Screens Directory](./screens/) | Contains JavaScript files of all individual unique screens of our app |
 | [app.json](./app.json) | Includes backend information about app, including React Native properties used when running app |
 | [package-lock.json](./package-lock.json) and [package.json](./package.json) | Describe different versions of and names of packages/dependencies used to create this app |

-## How to Contribute to Code
-If you would like to build upon our open-source project and contribute to our code repository, please read through each of our README files (listed above) to fully familiarize yourself with our project.
-Then send an email to TeamiBant@gmail.com introducing yourself and proposing how you would like to contribute to the project.
-Please include your contact information and GitHub profile in this email, and we will be in touch with you about next steps!

 ## About Us
 <img align="right" height="170" src="./assets/avatars/Casual_Rosie_flipped.png">